 Three Master of Science degrees are available in the Department of Health and Human Performance: an M.S. in Health and Human Performance, with concentrations in Health and in Physical Education; an M.S. in Exercise Science; and an M.S. in Leisure and Sport Management, with concentrations in Sport Industry and in Recreation and Leisure Services.

-Undergraduate majors in the department can attain a Bachelor of Science (B.S.) in Athletic Training; Health Education (concentrations in Community and Public Health or Health Education and Lifetime Wellness); Leisure, Sport, and Tourism Studies; or Physical Education.
-Both a B.S. and Bachelor of Arts (B.A.) degree are available in Communication Disorders.
+Undergraduate majors in the department can attain a Bachelor of Science (B.S.) in Athletic Training; Exercise Science; Health Education (concentrations in Community and Public Health or Health Education and Lifetime Wellness); Leisure, Sport, and Tourism Studies; or Physical Education.
+Both a B.S. and Bachelor of Arts (B.A.) degree are available in Speech-Language Pathology and Audiology.

-The department offers undergraduate minors in Health, Health and Physical Education, Health and Human Performance, Recreation, Athletic Coaching and Officiating, Driver and Traffic Safety Education, and Communication Disorders.
+The department offers undergraduate minors in Athletic Coaching and Officiating, Driver and Traffic Safety Education, Communication Disorders, Health, Health and Physical Education, Health and Human Performance, Recreation, and Somatic Movement Education.

 Take a tour of campus and discover all that life at MTSU has to offer.